djalbat/murmuration/README.md

 * As already mentioned, ideally statements should be executed within operations.
 Each operation provides a connection and a context as well as three callbacks.
 * The three callbacks allow the result of the execution to determine whether the application should proceed to the next operation or if the transaction should be aborted or completed.
 * A local `using()` function has been employed rather the the function supplied by the package, because the `Statement` class it utilities has been extended for convenience.
 More on this later.
-* A `forbidden()` function has been employed to assign the requisite status code to the context.
-This has nothing to do with Murmuration, it just demonstrates a common use case of an operation that is used in a RESTful endpoint.

 The remainder of the points pertain to the statement itself.
 An exhaustive description of the various methods available is given at the end of this subsection.